carterprince/carterpage/content/posts/my-ancestrydna-results.md

 | Ireland | 8% |
 | **Total** | **100%** |

-So basically, the British Isles, and then Norway and Sweden for some reason.
+So basically, the British Isles, and then Sweden and Denmark for some reason.

 ## The Map